ATS-Friendly Resume Format: The Complete 2025 Guide

 What fonts are ATS-friendly?

-ATS-safe fonts include Arial, Calibri, Garamond, Georgia, and Times New Roman.
-Use 10-12 point size for body text, 12-14 points for section headers, and 16-20 points for your name.
+ATS-friendly fonts include Arial, Calibri, Garamond, Georgia, Helvetica, and Times New Roman.
+Use 10-12 point size for body text, 12-14 points for section headers, and 14-18 points for your name.
+Avoid decorative, script, or custom-installed fonts as ATS systems may not recognize them and will substitute a default font, potentially breaking your layout.

 Should I use a one-column or two-column resume for ATS?